 Dean O’Gorman showed he was a screen natural from an early age.

-At age 13 he played one of the heroes of WWll adventure series Raiders of the South Seas, after a casting agent saw him at a school speech contest.
-At 17, O'Gorman found himself starring in movie Bonjour Timothy, an experience that involved far more joy than stress.
+At age 13 he played one of the heroes in WWll adventure series Raiders of the South Seas, after a casting agent saw him at a school speech contest.
+At 17, he found himself starring in movie Bonjour Timothy, an experience that involved far more joy than stress.
 "I loved it," he says."I just had a really really fun time."
 He was nominated for Best Actor awards both in New Zealand and at Europe's largest children’s film festival (Giffoni in Italy).

 O’Gorman played Timothy, the Kiwi teen smitten by the French-Canadian exchange student staying in his house.
 North and South reviewer Nicholas Reid praised the film as "sweet-tempered, innocent fun".
 Reid wrote of the actor's portrayal: "...the self-conscious, jerky, apologetic and eager-to-please Timothy is nearer to most teenage boys’ idea of themselves than the celluloid heroes they usually ogle."

-Over the next five years, a run of roles meant that O'Gorman's plans to study graphic design never left the drawing board.
+Over the next five years, a run of roles meant that O'Gorman's plans to study graphic design never got off the drawing board.
 A year after Bonjour Timothy (a planned sequel never got made) he found himself acting five days a week on Shortland Street.
 He talks about playing nurse Harry Martin in this video interview.
 There were big roles in three TV movies: hero Jim Hawkins in Return to Treasure Island, narrating Australian apocalyptic tale Doom Runners, and stuntman story Fearless.
 He was also a suspect in the third Lawless TV movie Beyond Justice (see the second clip).

 O’Gorman acted in an early episode of Hercules: The Legendary Journeys (‘The Gauntlet’).
 Later he returned to the show for occasional episodes, playing a younger version of Hercules' sidekick Iolaus.
 When spin-off Young Hercules began filming downunder, O’Gorman co-starred in the same role, opposite Ryan Gosling (La La Land).
 Although it won him fans overseas, the show was soon canned, partly due to changing directives from American network executives.